roman-milk/roman-milk.github.io/wife-enslaved.md

+===

- ****** Wife Enslaved Ch.
-01 ****** byStoryTeller07© All this pain was for nothing.
+All this pain was for nothing.
 She would phone her husband and demand he collect her.
 It no longer mattered about the shame of being discovered, not after this indignity.

  'The chip is permanently in place now.
 The slave will be fully registered in a few minutes.
 It won't be able to run then.
 The police detect slaves if they're away from the registered abode without permission.
 You must remember that too.
 Don't take it out, without entering the destination into the government system,' he reminded Jimmy.